spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/1-cf-cli.md

 #### Configuration for Prometheus

-If you have installed the Prometheus and Grafana on Cloud Foundry or have a separate installation of them on another cluster, update the Data Flow Server's manifest file so that the `SPRING_APPLICATION_JSON` environment variable contains a section that configures all Servers, Stream and Task applications to send metrics data to the Prometheus RSocket gateway.
+If you have installed Prometheus and Grafana on Cloud Foundry or have a separate installation of them on another cluster, update the Data Flow Server's manifest file so that the `SPRING_APPLICATION_JSON` environment variable contains a section that configures all Servers and Stream and Task applications to send metrics data to the Prometheus RSocket gateway.
-The snippets of YAML specific to this configuration is shown below.
+The following listing shows the snippet of YAML specific to this configuration:

 ```yml
 ---